zuhayr-chow/quwa-apparel-sales-analysis/README.md

 ---

+## 🎯 Project Objective

+As the founder of Quwa Apparel, I wanted to use real sales data to better understand how our products perform, when customers buy most, and what drives revenue growth.
+This project combines technical data skills with business decision-making to:

+- Track revenue trends and product performance
+- Identify top-selling and high-margin items
+- Compare new vs repeat customer behavior
+- Support better decisions for marketing, restocks, and seasonal drops

+By building this dashboard, I aimed to bridge the gap between analytics and real-world action for a growing streetwear brand.

+---

 ## 🧠 Tools Used
 - **Python (Pandas)** – for data cleaning and preprocessing
 - **Power BI** – for interactive dashboard and visual storytelling